SignamarcheixH/minesweeper/README.md

 ## Project overview

 This is a browser reproduction of the famous game Minesweeper.
-It comes with an options page
+It comes with an options page This project was made with the use of the P5js library.

 ![alt text](./ressources/readme_home_picture.png)